 - Juha Niemelä, Chairman of the Board

-- Matti Vainionpää, Vice Chairman of the Board
+- Matti Vainionpää, Vice Chairman

 - Marja Pajulahti, Member of the Board

 POP Mortgage Bank does not have personnel.
 The Deputy CEO of Bonum Bank Plc Timo Hulkko has acted as the CEO of POP Mortgage Bank.
 Tony Tötterström was appointed as the CEO's deputy on 15 May 2022.